Newo6174/test-server/README.md

     curl 127.0.0.1:8080

 ## Special Thanks
->I want to say thank you to the staffs in BGL who developed this task.
+>I just want to say thank you to the staffs in BGL who developed this task.
 >I am a beginner in API and I've learnt a lot from this task.
 >I am very appreciated for this great opportunity :)